 The concept of syndication isn’t unique to web content marketing.
 It likely began around 1865, when print newspapers reigned supreme.

-Erika Crouse reports that in the mid-19th century, small town newspapers found it difficult to hire the staff to create enough quality content, a familiar struggle for many content marketers today.
+In the mid-19th century, small town newspapers found it difficult to hire the staff to create enough quality content, a familiar struggle for many content marketers today.
 As a result, newspapers began to purchase the rights to syndicate content, by publishing the best columns and comics from sources nationwide.

 While blogs and social media may be replacing print media as primary information highways, the basic concept of syndication is definitely alive and well on the web.
 Not only can you syndicate your blog with the help of an RSS feed, there’s a number of websites which may republish your content.

 There are serious pros and cons to the decision to syndicate content.
 Your website could reap the benefits of an instantly expanded audience, without the hard work of expanding your social media reach over time.
 The right syndication opportunities will also provide author bylines and a link back to your website, providing an instantaneous SEO boost.

 However, it’s critical to fully explore all syndication opportunities before handing a website republishing rights to your content.
 As Ravulapati cautions, “some site owners often mistake permission to republish content for permission to repurpose.”
 You deserve full credit for your work, without exception.
 Additionally, if the website you’re syndicating allows you to include call-to-action buttons with your republished blog posts, you could notice your average lead quality plummet.
 However, for many companies, the benefits far outweigh the costs.

 Pros and Cons of Syndicating Content

 Not every website where you decide to syndicate content will result in instant fame and rock star web analytics.
 The wrong syndication agreement can provide to be a nightmare.
 We’ve highlighted some of the primary pluses and minuses below: